exponea/exponea-ios-sdk/Documentation/IN_APP_CONTENT_BLOCKS.md

 ## In-app content blocks

 Exponea SDK allows you to display native In-app content blocks based on definitions set up on the Exponea web application.
+You can find information on creating your messages in [Exponea documentation](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks)

 In-app content block will be shown exactly where you'll place a StaticInAppContentBlockView / prepareInAppContentBlockView.
 You can get a placeholder view from API: